faizilham/msc-thesis/main/ch5_general_function.typ

   &evalentry(p) &&= join.big_(q in "pred"(p)) evalexit(q) \
 $ <eq:UtilAnalysisConstraintGen1>

 As for the post-execution constraints, there are only two main cases.
-The first case is returning a utilizable types, which is straightforward.
-We first resolve the safely-reachable values of the returned expression, and mark them as utilized.
+The first case is returning a utilizable types, in which we mark the safely-reachable values of the returned expression as utilized.

 $
   &evalexit(mono("p: return" lbl(e))) &&= sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"]\
 $

 The second main case is the constraint for function calls, defined in @eq:UtilAnalysisFuncCall.
-The constraint function for this case is quite complicated since it is a composition of three primary functions: (1) MarkCall for marking a potential creation of utilizable value, (2) MarkArgs for applying the utilization effects to the safely-reachable values of the arguments, and (3) MarkFV for applying the effects to the values of free variables.
+The constraint is quite complicated since it is a composition of three primary functions: (1) MarkCall for marking a potential creation of utilizable value, (2) MarkArgs for applying the utilization effects to the safely-reachable values of the arguments, and (3) MarkFV for applying the effects to free variables.

 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= ("MarkFV" compose "MarkArgs" compose "MarkCall")(sp),  "where:"\
   &wide "MarkCall(s)" &&= sp[e |-> top | f in "Cons"]\
   &wide "MarkArgs(s)" &&= sp[c |-> "ApplyEff"(s(c), ef_i) | c in a'_i and (i |-> ef_i) in PiEf]\
   &wide "MarkFV(s)" &&= sp[c |-> "ApplyEff"(s(c), ef_v) | c in v' and (v ->ef_v) in PhiEf]\
-  &wide tau_f andef PiEf union PhiEf &&= "Instantiate"("ResolveSign"(p, f), (a'_1, .., a'_n))\
+  &wide tau_f andef PiEf union PhiEf &&= "Instantiate"("ResolveSign"(p, f), (alpha'_1, .., alpha'_n))\
+  &wide alpha_i &&= "ResolveSign"(p, a_i) "for each arg" a_i "that is a function ref" \
-  &wide a'_i &&= "Sources"(p, a_i) "for each" i in [1..n]\
+  &wide a'_i &&= "Sources"(p, a_i) "for each arg" a_i \
   &wide v' &&= "Sources"(p, v) "given" v "a free variable of" f
 $ <eq:UtilAnalysisFuncCall>